 The auditor remains accountable to IPART for the quality and independence of the Audit Report.
 The contract between the Scheme Participant and the auditor, including the engagement process, must be consistent with Schedule 2 of the ESS Audit Services Panel Agreement.
-A more detailed description of the audit requirements is given in the Audit Guideline and Audit Scope -Annual Energy Savings Statement.9
+A more detailed description of the audit requirements is provided on our website - Auditing annual energy savings statements.